Serotonin and Histamine Localization in the Larval CNS of Drosophila Melanogaster

 Medicine and Health Sciences

 Crowley, Kelsey and Burg, Martin, "Serotonin and Histamine Localization in the Larval CNS of Drosophila Melanogaster" (2010).
-Student Summer Scholars.
-Paper 57.
+Student Summer Scholars Manuscripts.
+57.